polinakanel/mpi_omp/README.md

 # mpi_omp

-Code for the mpi and omp execution of the omp
+Code for the mpi and omp execution of the heat equation